 Now that the water has gone back down in Lake Atitlan after a few years of flooding, there is a real beach near San Juan.
 Just walk about 20 minutes out of town along the road towards San Pablo until you see the beach below with signs for Playa las Cristalinas (or you could take a private boat there).

 It’s a decent choice as a place to go for a swim as there are rarely any boats in the area and you can walk in.
-There are little to no services there right now but is fairly popular on the weekend, especially with local tourists.
+There are a couple restaurants nearby, some popup drink/snack shops right on the beach and it is fairly popular on the weekend, especially with local tourists.
 It even earned a spot on our list of Best Places to Swim in Lake Atitlan.

 And you’ll get some beautiful views along the way.